ellcorey/Curriculum/assignments/2015-08-27-day-4-highTrekRWD.md

 ---
 layout: assignment
 title:  "High Trek Responsive Website"
-permalink: /08.27.15/high-trek-rwd/
+permalink: /week1/08.27.15/high-trek-rwd/
 ---
 #### Description
-Using what you learned in lecture and reading, finish part 2 of the High Trek  small screen website, and code the large version responsively.
+Using what you learned in lecture and reading, finish part 2 of the High Trek  small screen website, and code the large version responsively (using media queries - min-width).

 #### Objectives
 - Solidify understanding of CSS positioning, box model